-SHRI ANIL SHASTRI: Now that I have missed my train, I.might satisfy the Members fully.
+SHRI ANIL SHASTRI: Now that I have missed my train, I might satisfy the Members fully.

-THE DEPUTY CHAIRMAN: Now he is going to satisfy you fully.
+THE DEPUTY CHAIRMAN: Now he is going to satisfy you fully,

-SHRI ANIL SHASTRI: Madam, coming to edible oils, the have stepped up supplies Government through public distribution system since March, 1990.
-While 35,200 tonnes were allocated during March, 1990,40,0C0 tonnes have been allocated during April and 50,500 tonnes during May, 1990.
-The other step that we have taken is that we have ordered lowering of stock limits of oils with effuct from 26th April, 1990, and we have dehoarding in-tensified operations.
-Constant touch with the State Governments is being maintained Gujarat State which had imposed an informal ban on movement of oil to outside the State has been requested to permit and ensure free movement of oil.
-In the wake of bumper oilseeds crop last year margin for credit in the edible oil oilseeds sector was liberalised during the last year.
+SHASTRI: SHRI ANIL Madam, coming to edible oils. the Government have stepped up supplies through public distribution system since March, 1990.
+While 35,200 tonnes were allocated during March, 1990, 40,000 tonnes have been allocated during April and 50,500 tonnes during May, 1990.
+The other stop that we have taken is that we have ordered lowering of stock limits of oils with effect from 26th April, 1990, and we have intensified dehoarding operations.
+Constant touch with the State Governments is being maintained.
+Gujarat State which had imposed an informal ban on movement of oil to outside the State has been requested to purmit and ensure free movement of oil.
+In the wake of bumper oilseeds crop last year. margin for credit in the edible oil oilseeds sector was liberalised during the last year.
 The liberalisation was to the extent of 15 per cent.
 The Reserve Bank of India is being approached and it has restored the earlier higher margin for oilseeds credit by 15 percentage points.
 It has also decided to import a quantity of 2 lakh tonnes of oil to augment domestic supplies.